ls1intum/Artemis/docs/dev/setup.rst

 """""""""""""""""""""

 | The Docker containers have the possibility to enable Java Remote Debugging via environment variables.
-| Via Java Remote Debugging you can use your preferred debugger on port 5005.
+| Java Remote Debugging allows you to use your preferred debugger connected to port 5005.
   For IntelliJ you can use the `Remote Java Debugging for Docker` being shipped in the git repository.

 With the following environment variables you can configure the Remote Java Debugging inside the docker container: